Mariano Gomez (priest): Arrest and death

 Gomes was accused of treason, sedition, and taking active part in the Cavite mutiny of 1872.
 He was arrested in the convent of Bacoor together with his nephew, Fr.
 Feliciano Gomez, who had been staying with his uncle due to dysentery.
 At the time of his arrest, the people of Bacoor converged onto the convent to rescue their beloved priest, bringing bolos with them with a threatening attitude towards the arresting soldiers and blocking the carriage with arms crossed.
 The calm and peaceful character of Fr.
 Gomes emerged and, knowing the faithful obedience of his flock, said to the townspeople, "Hijos míos, no perdáis el juicio, retirad a vuestras casas que yo volveré pronto" (My children, do not lose your senses.
 Retire to your homes, and I will return soon).
 The people of Bacoor followed submissively his simple words as they had done for 48 years.
 He never returned to Bacoor again.

 He was sent to jail along with Joaquín Pardo de Tavera, Máximo Paterno, and the secular priests José Burgos and Jacinto Zamora.
 Governor-General Rafael de Izquierdo requested the Archbishop of Manila Meliton Martinez to strip the priests of their cassocks.
 However, the Archbishop defied him and gave back the priests their cassocks as a symbol of their priesthood and innocence even in death.
 The three priests were executed by garrote on February 17, 1872, at Bagumbayan field; and have been known since then by the acronym composed of their collective surnames - Gomburza.
 The Archbishop ordered the bells in Manila to be tolled in sorrow for their execution.
 The three martyr-priests were buried together in the Paco Cemetery.
 At the age of 72, he was the oldest of the three priests.

 After his death, his coadjutor Fr.
-Cornelio Ignacio primarily ministered to his parish in Bacoor until the Augustinian Recollect Fray Juan Gómez took over as parish priest.
+Cornelio Ignacio primarily ministered to his parish in Bacoor until his close friend, the Augustinian Recollect Fray Juan Gómez took over as parish priest.
 According to his last will, Fray Gómez was Fr.
 Gomes' friend and his confessor.
 Despite the Recollect takeover, the secular Fr.
 Ignacio remained as coadjutor.
 The position of Vicar Forane of Cavite was soon given to the Recollect parish priest of Imus, Fray José Varela.
 Bacoor would be held by the Recollect friars until the Philippine Revolution, after which it was returned to the secular clergy.